UmbHost/UmbCheckout.Forms/README.md

 # UmbCheckout.Stripe.Forms

-Umbraco Forms Workflow for UmbCheckout
+UmbCheckout is an eCommerce solution for Umbraco which integrates with Stripe Checkout

 This is the Umbraco Forms Workflow

 ## Getting started

-Supports Umbraco V10+ (Currently only test with V10)
+Supports Umbraco V10+

 ## Documentation